stolostron/application-ui/README.md

    }
    </pre>

-4. If you are working on changes to `console-ui`, run `console-api` locally following the instructions from https://github.com/open-cluster-management/console-api
+4. If you are working on changes to `console-api`, run `console-api` locally following the instructions from https://github.com/open-cluster-management/console-api

 5. Start the server for production
    <pre>